rcardona-os/ocp4-tasks/enabing-gpu/configure-gpu.md

   - Choose **Node Feature Discovery** from the list of available Operators, and then click **Install**
   - On the **Install Operator** page, select **A specific namespace on the cluster**, and then click **Install**.
 You do not need to create a namespace because it is created for you.

-- Verify that the Node Feature Discovery Operator is functioning correctly
+- Verify that the Node Feature Discovery Operator is functioning correctly.
 The Node Feature Discovery Operator uses vendor PCI IDs to identify hardware in a node.
 NVIDIA uses the PCI ID 10de.
 Use the OpenShift Container Platform web console or the CLI to verify that the Node Feature Discovery Operator is functioning correctly.

   - In the OpenShift Container Platform web console, click Compute > Nodes from the side menu.
   - Select a worker node that you know contains a GPU.